JiyeonBae/dr-api/README.md

 pacmap_result = run_pacmap(X, n_neighbors=5, MN_ratio=0.5, FP_ratio=0.5, init="random")
 print("\nPaCMAP Result:", pacmap_result)

-# The results will be the data with shape (100, 2).
+# The results will be the data with shape (n_samples, 2) as a 2D projection.
 ```